Credit Information in Earnings Calls: Data

-We transform CDS spreads to a measure we call the {\it PVLGD}, which calculates the risk-neutral expected present value of future losses ensured by the CDS contract.
-The relationship between the CDS spread, $S$, and the PVLGD is given by
+We transform CDS spreads to a measure we call {\it PVLGD}, which calculates the risk-neutral expected present value of the future losses ensured by the CDS contract.
+The quoted CDS spread $S$ is relates to the PVLGD of a CDS contract via

-where $C$ is the number of CDS coupon payments (typically paid quarterly), $t_i$ is the date of the $i$th coupon payment with $t_0=0$, $r$ is the deterministic interest rate, $L$ is the deterministic loss-given-default (i.e., the difference between the cheapest-to-deliver bond's price and par), $\tau$ is the stopping time corresponding to a default event that triggers the CDS payout, $\E^*$ is the risk-neutral expectation operator, and $\one$ is an indicator variable for the time of default.
-We model $\E^*\one[\tau > t_i] = e^{-h t_i}$ for a constant default intensity $h$; therefore $\E^*\one[t_{i-1} < \tau \leq t_i] = e^{-ht_{i-1}} - e^{-ht}$.
-In (\ref{eq:pvlgd}), $S$ is expressed in basis points (e.g., 150 for 1.5\% spread), PV01 gives the change in the value of the CDS for a one basis point increase in $S$ (e.g., PV01=$0.045$), and $L$ is the loss per \$100 principal value of CDS (e.g., \$60).
-Section \ref{s:pvlgd} of the Online Appendix gives the details of our numerical implementation of (\ref{eq:pvlgd}).
+The derivation of \eqref{eq:cds} is shown in Section \ref{s:pvlgd} of the Online Appendix.
+PV01 determines the risk-neutral expected present value of receiving a single basis point annuity over the life of the CDS contract, where the annuity stops paying in the case of default.
+With complete markets, \eqref{eq:cds} shows there are two equivalent ways of buying insurance against default via CDS.
+One is to pay the spread of $S$ basis points over the life of the contract, or until default occurs.
+The other is to pay PVLGD upfront to the seller of protection.
+From the seller's point of view, these two income streams are equally valuable.

+The PVLGD can most intuitively be interpreted as follows.
+Consider a five-year Treasury bond with a 3\% coupon that trades at par.
+Now consider a risky corporate bond $B$, with the same five year maturity, the same 3\% coupon, and a price of $P_B$.
+Since $B$ is risky, $P_B$ is less than \$100.
+But how much less?
+Consider a five-year CDS contract which references bond $B$ and which trades a PVLGD of $PV_B$.
+Abstracting away from some modeling and institutional details, buying $B$ and paying $PV_B$ upfront to buy CDS protection provides the equivalent payout to that of the Treasury bond, and therefore

-Equation (\ref{eq:pvlgd}) states that the risk-neutral expectation of what the CDS buyer will pay for default insurance, given by $S \times PV01$, equals the dollar value of the seller's risk-neutral expected payout from selling protection, i.e., the PVLGD of the contract.
-PVLGDs can also be interpreted as the dollar discount from par experienced by a corporate bond with the same default probability and loss-given-default as the CDS contract.
-For example, a bond with a Treasury-like coupon but with a default probability and loss similar to the CDS contract in (\ref{eq:pvlgd}) would trade at a price of $100-\text{PVLGD}$.
-We can therefore think of PVLGD as the discount (relative to a comparable maturity and coupon Treasury bond) in the bond price due to credit risk.
-In this sense, the PVLGD is very similar to the bond book-to-market measure of Bartram, Grinblatt, and Nozawa (2020).
+The PVLGD of a CDS can thus be interpreted as the discount from par of a corporate bond with the same maturity and coupon as a par Treasury, and with the same default risk as the CDS contract.
+In this sense, the PVLGD is very similar to the bond book-to-market measure of Bartram, Grinblatt, and Nozawa (2020). \footnote{{The PVLGD of a CDS contract is analogous to the implied volatility of an option.
+It is a model-based transformation of a market price which renders the latter more interpretable.
+As we show in Section \ref{s:robust}, replacing PVLGD with log CDS spreads -- a model-free measure -- leaves our results largely unchanged.}}